Real-Dev-Squad/website-members/README.md

 }
 ```

-> Note this way is suitable for writing global stylesheets only, for internal components use CSS modules syntax explained below.
+> Note this way is suitable for writing global stylesheets only, for internal component stylesheets use CSS modules syntax explained below.

 ### CSS Modules